Verissimo SystemVerilog Testbench Linter User Guide

 • Can be one of the following: module, interface, package or top.

-• Files containing only such elements and all the files included in the scope of those elements will be pre-waived.
-For top elements, the design elements instantiated under the specified top module will be pre-waived.
+• Files containing only such elements and all the files included in the scope of those elements will be waived.

 #ELEMENT_NAME#